capnproto/capnproto/kjdoc/tour.md

 kj::Tuple<kj::Promise<kj::Own<Foo>>, kj::Promise<kj::String>> promises = promise.split();
 ```

+### Joining promises

+The opposite of forking promises is joining promises.
+There are two types of joins:
+* **Exclusive** joins wait for any one input promise to complete, then cancel the rest, returning the result of the promise that completed.
+* **Inclusive** joins wait for all input promises to complete, and render all of the results.

+For an exclusive join, use `promise.join(kj::mv(otherPromise))`.
+The two promises must return the same type.
+The result is a promise that returns whichever result is produced first, and cancels the other promise at that time.
+(To exclusively join more than two promises, call `.exclusiveJoin()` multiple times in a chain.)

+To perform an inclusive join, use `kj::joinPromises()`.
+This turns a `kj::Array<kj::Promise<T>>` into a `kj::Promise<kj::Array<T>>`.
+However, note that `kj::joinPromises()` has a couple common gotchas:
+* Trailing continuations on the promises passed to `kj::joinPromises()` are evaluated lazily after all the promises become ready.
+Use `.eagerlyEvaluate()` on each one to force trailing continuations to happen eagerly.
+(See earlier discussion under "Background Tasks".)
+* If any promise in the array rejects, the exception will be held until all other promises have completed (or rejected), and only then will the exception propagate.
+In practice we've found that most uses of `kj::joinPromises()` would prefer "exclusive" or "fail-fast" behavior in the case of an exception, but as of this writing we have not yet introduced a function that does this.

 ### Threads

 The KJ async framework is designed around single-threaded event loops.
 However, you can have multiple threads, with each running its own loop.